 Phone: +64 7 838 4565

 Eric's work experience in New Zealand, the UK, and the USA has spanned senior management, consulting, and tertiary-level academic roles.
 Following a merchant navy career, he completed a Bachelors degree and then managed a CAD centre at the University of Plymouth while finishing his PhD.
 He was then headhunted to lead Swire Group’s marine research institute in California.
 After completing his MBA, he moved to New Zealand in 1993.
 Eric’s longstanding community engagement involves leadership of a social enterprise organisation, where he has conceived and instituted a novel teaching development and research facility for which he received national recognition.

-- Liyanage, Harishani (in progress).
+- Liyanage, Harishani (2020).
 The social-psychological processes of supply chain learning and knowledge management.

 - Al Namani, Hamed (2014).
 A multi-level technology acceptance, adoption and implementation model for achieving government-citizen dialogue in Oman